-The Brandes International Equity Strategy rose 39.13% net of fees and 39.73% gross of fees, outperforming its benchmark, the MSCI EAFE Index, which appreciated 31.22% in the year ended December 31, 2025, and underperforming the MSCI EAFE Value Index, which rose 42.25%.
+The Brandes International Equity Strategy rose 39.73%, outperforming its benchmark, the MSCI EAFE Index, which appreciated 31.22% in the year ended 31 December 2025, and underperforming the MSCI EAFE Value Index, which rose 42.25%.

-Although the outperformance of value stocks (MSCI EAFE Value vs. MSCI EAFE) provided a favorable backdrop for our value-oriented strategy, it was our stock selection across various sectors and countries that mostly drove outperformance relative to the benchmark.
+Although the outperformance of value stocks (MSCI EAFE Value vs. MSCI EAFE) provided a favourable backdrop for our value-oriented strategy, it was our stock selection across various sectors and countries that mostly drove outperformance relative to the benchmark.